langchain-ai/langchain/docs/extras/integrations/memory/remembrall.md

 To get started, [sign in with Github on the Remembrall platform](https://remembrall.dev/login) and copy your [API key from the settings page](https://remembrall.dev/dashboard/settings).

-Any request that you send with the modified openai_api_base (see below) and Remembrall API key will automatically be tracked in the Remembrall dashboard.
+Any request that you send with the modified `openai_api_base` (see below) and Remembrall API key will automatically be tracked in the Remembrall dashboard.
 You **never** have to share your OpenAI key with our platform and this information is **never** stored by the Remembrall systems.

 ### Enable Long Term Memory

+In addition to setting the `openai_api_base` and Remembrall API key via `x-gp-api-key`, you should specify a UID to maintain memory for.
+This will usually be a unique user identifier (like email).

 ```python
 from langchain.chat_models import ChatOpenAI